hilookas/pyrender/docs/source/examples/models.rst

 Point Sprites
 ~~~~~~~~~~~~~
-Pyrender also allows you to create a :class:`.Mesh` containing a
+Pyribbit also allows you to create a :class:`.Mesh` containing a
 point cloud directly from :class:`numpy.ndarray` instances
 using the :meth:`.Mesh.from_points` static method.